Has the era of airships finally arrived?

 The answer is incredibly simple.
 It’s a more sustainable alternative to aircrafts for cargo transport.

-The coronavirus has brought on a need for us to rethink our global logistics systems.
-With the throughout the pandemic, supply chain managers are looking for ways to .
-This point resonates even deeper now, in light of the recent crisis in the Suez Canal.
-The Ever Given colossal container ship was stuck in one of the world’s most important waterways for almost a week back in March.
-It actually ended up costing .
+With major disruptions to global logistic systems throughout the 2020 pandemic, supply chain managers were looking for ways to diversify the logistics industry and make it more resilient.
+This point resonated even deeper, in light of the crisis in the Suez Canal where the Ever Given colossal container ship was stuck in one of the world’s most important waterways for almost a week back in March 2021.
+It actually ended up costing $9.6 billion worth of goods a day.

 Not only that, but the environmental costs of cargo logistics are significant.
-About is carried by sea, or “maritime freight”.
-80% of those ships rely on carbon-intensive fuels, whose carbon emissions make up for around 3% of our total global emissions ().
-Air transport of cargo, on the other hand, accounts for .
+About 80% of global trade is carried by sea, or “maritime freight”.
+80% of those ships rely on carbon-intensive fuels, whose carbon emissions make up for around 3% of our total global emissions (Dynamo).
+Air transport of cargo, on the other hand, accounts for 2% of carbon dioxide emissions.

-Airships are incredibly energy efficient with on comparable trips.
+Airships are incredibly energy efficient with 90% energy savings on comparable trips.
 Think about it—they don’t require any additional infrastructure (like ports or runways) to operate.
-They reduce fuel consumption as needed to move the airship from point a to point b.
+They reduce fuel consumption as a core of strong winds, called a “jet stream”, would contribute most of the energy needed to move the airship from point a to point b.
 Not to mention that it would rely on helium, an inert naturally-occurring gas that can be safely extracted from gas fields without harming the environment.
 There are also helium recovery and recycling technologies available to maximize the safe and sustainable use of this gas.

 As we enter the last decade before our deadline to achieve the 2030 agenda, there’s clearly room for innovation.